LucyWatcher/ShapesJS/README.md

 + work out some trigonometry,
 + effectively use Math functions like Modulo or Atan2.

-You can see this script as a webpage via GitHub Pages [here](https://lucywatcher.github.io/ShapesJS/).
+***You can see this script as a webpage via GitHub Pages <a href="https://lucywatcher.github.io/ShapesJS/" target="_blank">HERE!</a>.***

 Eventually, this code will be hosted on a page of my portfolio website, and you will be able to run it there as well.

 <p align="center">
   <img alt="A preview image of ShapesJS" src="./shapesJS.jpeg" width="500px">